jonrh/pickaxe-assignment/readme.md

 ## How to run
 ### In browser at Codesandbox.io
-The latest state of this repository is available at [https://codesandbox.io/s/chart-table-55bue]()
+The latest state of this repository is available at [https://codesandbox.io/s/github/jonrh/pickaxe-assignment]()

 ### Locally
 This is a [Create React App](https://create-react-app.dev/) project.
 Assuming [Node](https://nodejs.org/) & [yarn](https://yarnpkg.com/) (or [npm](https://www.npmjs.com/)) is installed, run the following in the project directory on the command line:

 ```
 yarn install
-yarn run
+yarn start
 ```

 Open a browser at the URL [http://localhost:3000/](http://localhost:3000/)